 "I dunno, I seemed to meet a lotta Cordells so could be, but that was his American name.
 His French name is Chevalier."

 "That used to happen with Dora...
 I mean, Bella...
-I'm never going to get used to that new nick name, I don't think.
+I'm never going to get used to that new nickname, I don't think.
 She's always been Dora, Adorabelle when I'm mad at her." she laughed.
 "She used to take a lot of ribbing over her name until she just pretended that it didn't bother her, even trying to come up with stuff that rhymed with it.
-Eventually people not only got tired of making fun of her name, they got tired of HER making fun of her name and they'd tell her to cool it every time she did it."
+Eventually, people not only got tired of making fun of her name, they got tired of her making fun of her own name and they'd tell her to cool it every time she did it."